-You will be able to obtain your medical coverage at "direct" prices through us.
-There are no added cost or unexplained charges that are added to the premium.
+You can obtain your medical coverage at "direct" prices through us.
+There are no fees, costs or unexplained charges that are added to the premium.
 There are no associations to join or memberships that have to be renewed.
 We simply spend 100% of our time and effort to bring you the lowest health insurance Marketplace rates in Indiana.
 Currently, about 14% of the population in the state does not have medical coverage.
-Manyof these persons will be able to purchase policies with the help of the Obamacare subsidy.
+Many of these persons are able to purchase policies with the help of the Obamacare subsidy.

 You'll find our free guidance and expertise will make the process much easier than attempting to go directly to the government website.
-Fortunately, we will simplify the buying process and handle most of the paperwork for you.
+Fortunately, we simplify the buying process and handle most of the paperwork for you.
 Of course, for your protection, we do not keep copies of any portion of the application.
 However, you can access that data.
 How fast can you enroll.
 Often, it takes less than 10 minutes.

 What Are Some Of The Cheapest Plans?

-Although preliminary, the names of a few of the most affordable plan options are:
+Although prices can quickly change, several of the most affordable plan options are:

 No medical questions.
 Yes, that's correct.
-The standard application will contain no questions regarding your health.
-Whether you're an Olympic runner or you're currently being treated for cancer, it won't matter.
-If you are not offered coverage at your place of work, you will be able to apply and purchase coverage through the Exchange (and more easily, through this website).
-Pre-existing conditions will be covered without any surcharges or waiting periods.
+The standard application contains no questions regarding your health.
+Whether you're an Olympic runner or you're currently being treated for cancer, it doesn't matter.
+If you are not offered coverage at your place of work, you are able to apply and purchase coverage through the Exchange (and more easily, through this website).
+Pre-existing conditions are covered without any surcharges or waiting periods.
 Benefits are much richer than previous years since 10 "Essential Health Benefits" are mandatory to be included in all Marketplace contracts.

-The Affordable Care Act will be spending hundreds of millions of dollars to set up these programs (yes, you're partially paying for it).
-Each state can elect to run it themselves, which would burden the taxpayers of that state.
-Indiana has elected to allow the federal government set up the program, which, as previously mentioned, spares taxpayers a portion of the previously-mentioned millions of dollars in expenses.
-However, regulation of the plans will still be handled locally, which is a positive.
+The Affordable Care Act still allows the federal government to spend hundreds of millions of dollars to administer and regulate "the Marketplace."
+And yes, you pay a hidden tax every year.
+Each state can choose to run it themselves, which would burden the taxpayers of that state.
+Indiana prefers to allow the federal government to set up the program, which, as previously mentioned, spares taxpayers a portion of the previously-mentioned millions of dollars in expenses.
+However, regulation of the plans is still handled locally, which helps customize plan options for consumers.

 The Federal Subsidy

-Perhaps the biggest benefit (and gift) to Hoosier residents is the new Obamacare federal subsidy.
-Based on your individual or family income, Indiana health Exchange rates will drop by as much as 100% under the right circumstances.
+Perhaps the biggest benefit (and gift) to Hoosier residents is the Obamacare federal subsidy.
+Based on your individual or family income, Indiana health Exchange rates drop by as much as 100% under the right circumstances.
 It's not taxable and it is automatically applied by the insurers to your billed premium.
 Thus, if your monthly rate is $100 and your credit is $1,200 per year, your benefits are free!
 And there are many policy options that allow you to pay no or very low premiums.

-Larger families will receive the most federal aid.
-The difference between one or three children in your household could change the subsidy by as much as $1,500-$3,000 per year.
-Your reimbursement could easily be more than $5,000, depending on the size of your family, age, and income.
-We'll be happy to review how your subsidy is calculated and which plans will allow you to use your federal credit in the best way.
+Larger families receive the most federal aid.
+The difference between one or three children in your household changes the subsidy by as much as $1,500-$3,000 per year.
+Your reimbursement could easily be more than $7,000, depending on the size of your family, age, and income.
+We review and show you how your subsidy is calculated and which plans will allow you to use your federal credit in the best way.

 Households that don't qualify for federal aid, can also apply for coverage that is not listed on the Exchange.
-These options may have broader network provider lists, and in some situations, could cost thousands of dollars less than the typical Gold or Silver policy.
+These options may have broader network provider lists, and in some situations, could cost less than the typical Gold or Silver policy.
 However, a high-deductible catastrophic policy may be the most cost-effective option four young healthy adults.
 Anyone can enroll in a Bronze (cheapest Metal tier) contract.
 "Catastrophic" contracts require the applicant to be under age 30 or show proof of financial hardship.

 The Not So Good

-There also may be limited choices for consumers.
+There also are limited choices for consumers in specific counties.
 In previous years, there were hundreds of different policy plan designs that could be custom fit (by an experienced broker) to suit individual, family or small business needs.
 However, the Exchange has eliminated hundreds of plans and simply offers four levels of coverage- Bronze, Silver, Gold and Platinum.
 And yes, you may be forced to pay for benefits you don't need.
-A cheap "catastrophic" plan is also offered if you can meet specific qualifying guidelines.

 Benefits Not Needed